 Paracetamol is the common medicine used to treat OA.
 It often works well to ease pain.
 It is best to take it regularly to keep pain away, rather than now and again when pain flares up.
 A normal adult dose is two 500 mg tablets, four times a day.
 It usually has little in the way of side-effects, and you can take paracetamol long-term without it losing its effect.

-You may find that a topical preparation of an anti-inflammatory painkiller that you rub onto the skin over affected joints is helpful instead of, or in addition to, paracetamol tablets.
+You may find that a topical preparation of an anti-inflammatory painkiller that you rub on to the skin over affected joints is helpful.
+This can be instead of, or in addition to, paracetamol tablets.
 This may be particularly helpful if you have knee or hand OA.
-Compared to anti-inflammatory tablets, the amount of the drug that gets into the bloodstream is much less with topical preparations, and there is less risk of side-effects (see below).
+Examples include ibuprofen gel and diclofenac (topical).
+Compared to anti-inflammatory tablets, the amount of the medicine that gets into the bloodstream is much less with topical preparations.
+There is also less risk of side-effects (see below).

 Side-effects may occur in some people who take anti-inflammatory painkillers: